Early Life of Vijaya Lakshmi Pandit

-For two continuous years she was the President of the All-India Women's Conference.
+For two continuous years, Vijaya Lakshmi Pandit was the President of the All India Women's Conference.
+Along with other Congress leaders, she was imprisoned after the Congress Quit India Resolution of August 1942.
 Tragedy struck her with the death of her husband after his last imprisonment in 1944.
 As he had left no will, she was left virtually penniless, as Hindu widows had no inheritance rights.
 His brother claimed all his investments and earning and made everything in his custody.
 Shaken by her grief and without knowledge of future and with no source of support from her brother, as he was imprisoned she left for Bengal to work, where cholera had spread in the wake of famine, and to set up a Save the Children Fund.
 During this time, Gandhiji was released from jail and he asked her to go to America to speak about actual conditions in India.
 This became possible when Sir Tej Bahadur Sapru, President of the Indian Council for World Affairs included her in an Indian delegation to the Pacific Relations Conference to be held in Virginia.

 Vijaya Lakshmi Pandit became the member of the Constituent Assembly that drafted the Constitution.
 After Independence, she was twice elected to Parliament and she led India’s first Goodwill Mission to China and served as Governor of Maharashtra.
 She resigned her post to stand for election to Parliament from the constituency of Phulpur that was vacated as a result of Jawaharlal Nehru’s death.
 Four years later, she resigned from the Lok Sabha as it was difficult for her to serve her party under Indira Gandhi.
 During the Emergency, she stepped out of retirement to speak out against dictatorship and dynasty.
 She could not find a place in the power structure under Indira Gandhi.

 Vijaya Lakshmi Pandit breathed her last on 1 December 1990 at Dehradun.